linuxmint/cinnamon-spices-extensions/extra-panel-settings@gr3q/README.md

 # Extra Panel Settings

-Currently the only functionality is to set the Panel Font to a different one from the default.
+## Functionality

+* Set the Panel Font explicitly instead of using the Default Font.